henrik-ra/Check24-Decentralized-Home-Grid/check24-challenge-poc/docs/CONCEPT.md

 	- If no LKG exists, Home Core returns a baseline-filled response (minimum 3 widgets).

 This keeps the Home endpoint up during dependency outages without ever calling product backends.

+## Cross-origin SSO (Home → product sites)

+The PoC runs product sites as separate webapps (separate origins).
+Instead of shared cookies on a parent domain, we use a short-lived one-time handoff code stored in Redis.

+Flow:
+1. Home Web has a JWT.
+When a user navigates to a product site, Home Web calls `POST /api/auth/handoff` (Authorization: Bearer JWT).
+2. Home Core stores `auth:handoff:{code} -> userId` in Redis for a short TTL and returns the code.
+3. Home Web redirects to the product site with `?handoff=<code>`.
+4. Product site calls `POST /api/auth/exchange` with `{ code }`.
+5. Home Core consumes the code from Redis and returns a JWT to the product site.

+Notes:
+- This is best-effort: if handoff fails, navigation still works (user may need to enter an email depending on product page UX).
+- Some Redis providers/versions do not support `GETDEL`.
+The PoC exchange endpoint falls back to `GET` + `DEL`.

 ## Storage model (Redis)